Risk, survival and triumph anchor three generations of the Ulofoshio family

 Grandma was always there for Eddie Ulofoshio.
 A calm presence in his life in Alaska, making his favorite egusi soup with Nigerian spices, chicken and vegetables.
 It wasn’t until after she passed away when Eddie was a teenager that he learned the mysterious story of her life of sacrifice.

 “I really feel that I’m lucky to be alive,” says the standout redshirt junior linebacker for Husky Football.
-“I didn’t know until she died the magnitude
+“I didn’t know until she died the magnitude of her sacrifices.”

 After losing two children to starvation during a period of captivity in her war-torn native country, Grandma struggled to support her family by selling food in local Nigerian markets.
 Slowly, she saved enough money to send Eddie’s father and uncle to America to seek out better lives.
 She eventually joined them in Alaska.